Servings: 12 serving(s)

-I’m a big fan of muffins.
-True muffins, that is.
-Muffins that aren’t too cake-like but that have enough sweet to be satisfying.
+I’m a big fan of muffins, what I call true muffins — the sort that aren’t too cake-like but have enough sweet to be satisfying.

 And I love muffins that are light textured but still manage to be loaded with wholesome ingredients.
 (You’ll notice these have bran in them.
 But they’re not heavy as lead.)